-Ellen’s clinical assignments were in the medically underserved community of Yakima, WA, and she remained there at the Community Health Center after graduation in September 1979.
+Harder’s clinical assignments were in the medically underserved community of Yakima, WA, and she remained there at the Community Health Center after graduation in September 1979.
 When the volcano of Mt St. Helens erupted, the Washington Academy of Physician Assistants was holding its annual meeting in Yakima.
-Ellen became the informal host to many of the attendees who were unable to leave Yakima because of the heavy layer of volcanic ash on the roads.
+Harder became the informal host to many of the attendees who were unable to leave Yakima because of the heavy layer of volcanic ash on the roads.
 Upon return to Seattle, she worked in the Pike Market Community Clinic and then as a primary PA by Group Health Cooperative in Tacoma.
 She was instrumental in expanding PA opportunities and roles in Group Health.

 She joined the MEDEX Program faculty as a Clinical Coordinator in 1992 where she helped develop remote training sites for PAs in rural Alaska.
 She also led the development of primary care training sites in Wyoming, Montana, Idaho and Nevada.